Is there such a thing as innocent Halloween fun?

 And will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty.

 Please consider leaving me a comment.
 I would love to get to know you.

-And would you consider signing up for my posts?
-That would be such an encouragement to me.
+Would you also consider signing up to my posts?
+That would be such an encouragement for me.
 Thanks!

 I have linked this post to one of these fine Blog Hops.

-The post “On a Faraway Outpost” was first published on Desert Rain
+The post “Figs of Thorns: Christians and Halloween” was first published on Desert Rain.